thatata/BRIEFVisualization/README.md

 For a deeper look into the architecture of our system please refer to our [Design Document](https://docs.google.com/document/d/15gEI3p_kkgORwE-nCUjNehDNtyYY_CgFskas9DObcVs/edit?usp=sharing)

-### Modeling GUI integrated with BRIEF System
+## Modeling GUI integrated with BRIEF System
-About:

 #### 1. Building

 Note: Update ```DVTK_DIR``` with correct path if not using lab machine